AlerianEmperor/LuxRenderer/README.md

 Hi abc00, thank you for starring the project.
 If you have already downloaded the code, you should consider redownload because the Scene.h and BSDF.h in Lux Render were missing, Scene16.h and Scene16_no_vertex_compression.h were also missing.
 This error happen when I replace some old code, I have uploaded them again.

 If you want to run the images in gallery, change the model file name to one of the model I provide in "models", all of these model have some look from and view direction attach to them.
-The code is in perfect condition, no library is needed to compile excep c++ 14, if you have problem running the code, leave some comments in the issue or send me an email.
+The code is in perfect condition, no library is needed to compile, you only need c++ 14, if you have problem running the code, leave some comments in the issue or send me an email.

 # Featuring